 On April 25, the Strangeways Riots ended.
 In the months and years that followed, Madchester, as a movement, fell into decline.
 Factory Records went bankrupt, and the scene gradually blurred into the ‘baggy’ vibe of the nineties, before the emergence of Britpop at the backend of the decade.

 Manchester is a strikingly different place today, and whilst Strangeways has been home to more rooftop protests since, the sight of a lone figure scaling the prison wall in jogging bottoms in 2017 did not conjure up the same kind of circus atmosphere.

 As David attests, the madness of the 1990 riots can be attributed to how it represented an uncanny little time capsule of a chaotic era in history.

 “If the riot had happened in Gloucester or something, I just don’t think it would have had the same vibe or attention,” he says.

-That infamous pandemonium at Strangeways was, in some sense, Madchester in the sky.
+That infamous pandemonium at Strangeways was Madchester in the sky.